 On this Skip-the-Line Duomo Climb & Cathedral Tour, you’ll learn about the history behind Florence’s most prized Renaissance construction.

-And equally as enchanting are Giorgio Vasari’s frescoes of The Last Judgment that adorn the interior of the dome.
+And equally as enchanting are Giorgio Vasari’s frescoes of The Last Judgment adorning the interior.
 You’ll admire them up close as you climb.

 I have been on many guided tours with the operator of this tour, and each one has been fantastic.
 Including this one!
 Their guides are always super knowledgeable and thorough.
 I highly recommend it.